 - Furthermore, Ministry-wise expert PSUs for implementation of RTS projects in various Ministries/Departments.

 - Best practices guide and compendium of policies, regulations, technical standards and financing norms for solar power projects.

-Thus, Indian Solar Rooftop market has very bright and positive future potential in the coming years.
+Thus, the Indian Solar Rooftop market has very bright and positive future potential in the coming years.